itsyuimorii/--PROJECT--Tokyo-stack-projects/03.Midterm_practice(with mongodb)/README.md

 # 🚀 総合的な演習例 student info management(mongodb,art_template)

-## Steps:
+## 0. all Steps:

-- Build the web server, achieve communication between client and server side
+1. Build the web server, achieve communication between client and server side
-- Connect to the database, create a collection of users, and insert documents into the collection
+2. Connect to the database, create a collection of users, and insert documents into the collection
-- Query all users' information when they visit/list
+3. Query all users' information when they visit/list
-- Splice the user information with the form HTML and respond the spliced result back to the client
+4. Splice the user information with the form HTML and respond the spliced result back to the client
-- When the user accesses /add, the form page is rendered and the user information is added.
+5. When the user accesses /add, the form page is rendered and the user information is added.
-- When the user accesses /modify, the modification page is rendered, and the user information is modified.
+6. When the user accesses /modify, the modification page is rendered, and the user information is modified.
-- When the user accesses /delete, the user deletion function is implemented.
+7. When the user accesses /delete, the user deletion function is implemented.

 ## 1. Create server